goodhertz/drafting/docs/index.rst

 drafting
 ========

-`drafting` is a cross-platform python library for vectors, simple geometry, and using vectors and geometry for typesetting.
+`drafting` is a cross-platform python library for vectors, simple geometry, and display typography. `drafting` itself has no rendering engine, but is designed to be used (primarily) with `Coldtype <https://coldtype.goodhertz.com>`_, but can be used with DrawBot, Blender, and AxiDraw drawing machines.

 🌋 **Disclaimer**: `drafting` is alpha-quality software 🌋